bibgetter/bibgetter/README.markdown

 The anticipated use case is the following:

-`bibgetter sync --file article.aux --target bibliography.bib`
+`bibgetter sync --file article.aux --local bibliography.bib`

 This option is guaranteed to work offline.